 You don’t have to have a great voice, and you don’t have to love singing to learn how to read music.

 In music theory the voice is used as a tool to understand concepts of music better, not to learn singing.
-For that you can take singing lessons if you wish!
+For that you may take singing lessons if you like!

 For learning how to read music in the best way, you will need to use as many of your senses as possible:

 Your ears to listen, you eyes to read, your voice and/or an instrument to feel, some brains and a good sense of humor is great too!